Online Home-based jobs in the Philippines

 Based on my experience, most of the ads like these are just referral programs for that person and wants to earn from your application.
 They could do better if they put the information on the ad immediately.
 Isn’t it more practical for them to put those information instead of answering individual queries?
 For me it’s like they are hiding something or there’s a catch that they don’t want you to know that’s why it’s like that.
 I understand it’s a form of strategy to get people asking, but personally it doesn’t really work for most applicants.

 Sites like Hubspot and Udemy offers ALOT of resources.
-There are also lots of paid courses online, but I would suggest to try free resources for the meantime.
+There are also lots of paid courses online and I would suggest to try free resources for the meantime.

 Working at home has been very rewarding for me.
-I know there’s a lot of people who tried but realized that this industry is not for them.
+There’s a lot of people who tried but realized that this industry is not for them.
 Try to assess yourself and your needs before you make a decision to enter this growing industry.